akretion/factur-x/README.rst

 * extract the Factur-X XML file from a Factur-X PDF invoice,
 * check a Factur-X XML file against the official XML Schema Definition.

-Some of the features provided by this lib also work for the ZUGFeRD e-invoicing standard (the ancestor of the Factur-X standard).
+Some of the features provided by this lib also work for ZUGFeRD 1.0 (the ancestor of the Factur-X standard).

 Installation
 ============